The Telephone Game: Evaluating Semantic Drift in Unified Models

-Next, we present the empirical results in Fig.~\ref{fig:nocaps_docci_main} which shows the scores obtained from Eq.~\ref{eq:scores} for all distance mappings, $\{ \text{text} \!\to\! \text{text}, \text{image} \!\to\! \text{text}, \text{text} \!\to\! \text{image}, \text{image} \!\to\! \text{image} \}$.
-These scores are later used to obtain both \ucfauc and \ucfdecay.
-In the ideal case, the similarities should remain nearly constant across generations.
-Instead, as shown in these plots we observe consistent degradation in semantic fidelity, with modality dependent asymmetries.
-Plot~\ref{fig:nocaps_docci_main}(a) measure the similarity between the original caption and the text generated in Text-First-Chain.
-Top-performing models such as BAGEL and Blip-3o start with a high similarity ($\sim$ 0.70-0.75) and maintains it relatively well, ending around 0.60.
-In contrast, models like VILA-U and Janus 1.3B exhibit a much steeper decline, with VILA-U's similarity dropping below 0.50, indicating that its generated texts or images quickly lose connection to the original prompt.
-Plot~\ref{fig:nocaps_docci_main}(b) and Plot~\ref{fig:nocaps_docci_main}(d) offers a cross-modal perspective, evaluating the $\text{text} \!\to\! \text{image}$, and $\text{image} \!\to\! \text{text}$ respectively.
+In contrast, models like VILA-U and Janus 1.3B exhibit a much steeper decline, with VILA-U's similarity dropping below 0.40, indicating that its generated texts or images quickly lose connection to the original prompt.
+Plot~\ref{fig:nocaps_docci_main}(b) and Plot~\ref{fig:nocaps_docci_main}(d) offer a cross-modal perspective, evaluating the $\text{text} \!\to\! \text{image}$, and $\text{image} \!\to\! \text{text}$ respectively.
 In both scenarios, BAGEL maintains a clear lead, while VILA-U's generations drift so severely that their relevance to the original text becomes minimal at later stages.
 Across both plots, the overall model ranking at the last step is exactly same.
-Plot~\ref{fig:nocaps_docci_main}(c) measure visual fidelity by comparing the original image to the generated images at subsequent steps in Image-First-Chain.
+Plot~\ref{fig:nocaps_docci_main}(c) measures visual fidelity by comparing the original image to the generated images at subsequent steps in Image-First-Chain.